mkutz/screenplay-workshop-parabank/README.md

 My name is Michael Kutz, and I'll be your instructor.

-In this course we will look at an existing test suite written in Java using the Page Object pattern.
+In this course we will work with an existing test suite written in Java using the page object pattern.

-We will analyse what the shortcomings of that well-known pattern are and how screenplay can help us there.
+First, we will analyse what the shortcomings of the given implementation.

-After that we will one-by-one introduce the concepts of screenplay and recreate the existing test suite screenplay-based.
+After that we will one-by-one introduce the concepts of the screenplay design pattern and recreate the tests using them.

+Once we have transformed the tests, we will compare them to the page objects version and see how they are improved.

+Finally, I will give you a brief overview on the Serenity framework, which uses screenplay as its main pattern and combines it with powerful reporting.

+So, at the end of the course you will have clear understanding about
+- What is the screenplay pattern is
+- What is needed to apply it
+- How you can transform your existing tests
+- Why and when screenplay is better than page objects

-If you're not familiar with Selenium in Java, or the page object pattern, I highly recommend taking the course [Selenium WebDriver with Java](https://testautomationu.applitools.com/selenium-webdriver-tutorial-java/) by [Angie Jones](https://testautomationu.applitools.com/instructors/angie_jones.html).
+If you're not familiar with Selenium in Java, or the page object pattern, I highly recommend taking the course [Selenium WebDriver with Java](https://testautomationu.applitools.com/selenium-webdriver-tutorial-java/) by [Angie Jones](https://testautomationu.applitools.com/instructors/angie_jones.html).RrR

 You can find the link to the GitHub repository below this video, so you can checkout the code and follow the refactoring steps I take yourself.
 All you will need is
 - a Java SDK &geq; v11\